hidakatsuya/redmined/README.md

 redmined bin/rails test:system
 ```

-> [!NOTE]
-> On ARM64 platforms Chromium and Chromedriver are installed automatically, so you can run `test:system` without extra setup.

 > [!TIP]
 > I recommend you define a short command, such as `r`, as an alias for `redmined` command.
 >